aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 My hypothesis in this case would be that sending this e-mail would help to reduce the number of students having already enrolled in the free trial program and canceling before the end of the 14-day boundary.

+I would use the retention as an evaluation metric.

+>That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout.

+As our experiment is dealing with users having already enrolled, it does not make sense anymore to use cookie-based metrics.
+In this case, my unit of diversion would be the user-id.

-I would use the net conversion as an evaluation metric, and I would expect it to be significantly higher in the experiment group than in the control group.
-In that case, my unit of diversion would be the number of unique cookies that clicks on the "start free trial" button.
+I would expect the retention to be significantly higher in the experiment group than in the control group.
 With this metric, I will be able to detect if this e-mail sending improves the number of students continuing after the 14-day boundary.

-I will not use the retention metric, as its probability is too close to 0.5, which would lead to a too high number of page views.
+But using the retention metrics might lead to a high number of necessary page views as its baseline value is close to 0.5.
+We need to make sure that the test duration is compatible with the business needs.

-I would also use the following metrics as invariant metrics to conduct my sanity checks:
+My unit of diversion being the user-id, I would use the number of user-id as an invariant metrics to conduct my sanity checks.

-- Number of cookies
-- Number of clicks
-- Click-through probability on "start free trial button"
-- Gross conversion

-As we are not using the retention as an evaluation metric, the gross conversion is especially critical here to make sure that any difference detected in the net conversion is not simply related to a change in the probability of finishing the log-in process.